Mouwrice/thesis-typst/measurement_results.typ

 === Resolution

 Following the description of the model network of the MediaPipe Pose Task, we know that the input has a fixed size of 256x256x3.
 This means that the resolution of the input image is 256x256 pixels.
 As a result of this fixed input size, we should see no significant difference in accuracy when using different resolutions.
 There might be a slight difference in the accuracy due to the image being resized to fit the input size, but this difference should be negligible.
 This hypothesis is tested by comparing the deviation of the `maurice_drum_regular` measurement at different resolutions.
 The resolutions used are 1080p, 720p, and 480p.
 #footnote[The original measurement video was also captured in 1080p but was encoded again with the same encoding settings used to achieve the smaller resolution videos, except for the resolution, of course.
 This was done to make sure that the video quality and encoding are the same.
 It is also the reason for slightly different results for the 1080p resolution in previous tables, which the very attentive reader might have noticed.]
 The deviation values are shown in @resolution-deviations.
 The deviation values are very similar.
-This means that the resolution of the input image does not significantly impact the accuracy of the model.
+Thus follows that the resolution of the input image does not significantly affect the accuracy of the model.
+This is good news, as it means that the model can be used on different devices with different resolutions without a significant loss in accuracy.

 #figure(
   caption: [The accuracy of different resolutions of the `maurice_drum_regular` measurement.
 Model: `FULL`.
 Marker type: `Landmark`.],